JordanBandur/auto-sentinel/README.md

 - **@emotion/react**: Library designed for writing css styles with JavaScript
 - **@emotion/styled**: Styled component library for writing actual css code to style components
 - **@mui/icons-material**: Material-UI icons for faster and easier web development
+- **notistack**: Library for displaying snackbars (temporary notifications) in React applications
+- **cors**: Middleware to enable Cross-Origin Resource Sharing, allowing controlled access to resources on a web server from a different origin
+- **dotenv**: Module to load environment variables from a .env file into process.env
+- **react-chart**: Library for creating charts in React applications
+- **react-chartjs-2**: React wrapper for Chart.js, a popular charting library
+- **aws-sdk**: Software Development Kit (SDK) for integrating with Amazon Web Services (AWS) in JavaScript applications

 ### Dev
 - **nodemon**: Utility to automatically restart the server on file changes